astrowp/docs/local-install.md

 > You don't *have to* clone the AstroWP repository to your local machine.
 Technically, you could edit files and make commits directly on GitHub.

-**OR** you could use VS Code with the [GitHub Repositories extension ](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub).
-This extension lets you {edit and commit}(https://www.youtube.com/watch?v=uCDKpsIRLPc) to the GitHub repository directly from GitHub — no cloning or local repository required.
+**OR** you could use VS Code with the [GitHub Repositories extension](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub).
+This extension lets you [edit and commit](https://www.youtube.com/watch?v=uCDKpsIRLPc) to the GitHub repository directly from GitHub — no cloning or local repository required.

 **BUT** I recommend that you clone the repo and run it locally. *Why?* Because cloning the repository to your local computer makes it easier to add or remove files, and push combined commits, AND it lets you preview the site on localhost instead of having to deploy.